textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     summary.write.mode("overwrite").saveAsTable("DeviceSummary")
     ```

-24. Next, query from this summary table by executing the following query in a new cell.
+24. Next, query from this summary table by executing the following query in a new cell:

     ```sql
     %sql